-NOTE: Sync-ON and Sync-OFF is set individually.
-M900 U sets U ON.
-M901 U sets U OFF.
+NOTE: Sync-ON and Sync-OFF can be set together or individually.
+M900 UW will set both ON.
+M901 W (or U) will set only W (or U) OFF.

-Nonsync fourth-axes moves require a separate feedrate for the additional axes (FUn).
-If you do not program a separate feedrate, the U feedrate will be based on the vectored feedrate of Fn.
+Nonsync fourth and fifth axes moves require a separate feedrate for the additional axes (FUn /FWn).
+If you do not program a separate feedrate, the U or W feedrate will be based on the vectored feedrate of Fn.